wp-plugins/amazon-link/readme.txt

 == Changelog ==

+= 1.8.2 =
+Add an option to make the links open in a new window when clicked on by a reader.

 = 1.8.1 =
 Default to using .com for aws requests when user has configured Italian or Chinese as the default domain.
 Note requires Wordpress version 3.1 for this release.